 • swollen face or neck

-Lung cancer is the second most common cancer in the U.S., and most cases are NSCLC.
-Smoking is the main risk factor for NSCLC.
-However, some demographic factors can also increase the risk, such as being male.
+Lung cancer is the second most common cancer in the United States, with NSCLC being the most common form.
+Smoking is the leading risk factor for NSCLC.
+However, some demographic factors, such as being male, can also increase the risk.

-Avoiding risk factors for NSCLC can lower the likelihood of it developing.
+Avoiding risk factors for NSCLC can lower the likelihood of its development.
 People with a family history of lung cancer should take extra care to avoid these risk factors.